|

 in most cases you also have the

-right to return the body to your home after your
+right to bring the body to your home after your

-is not that difficult, nor that different from
+care is not that difficult, nor that different

-needed are available to families from their local
+needed are available to families from your local

 Vital Statistics office.